inaimathi/langnostic/posts/hot-erlang-code.md

 code_change(_OldVsn, State, _Extra) -> {ok, State}.
 ```

 This is actually pretty much the same C Port file I [used last time](http://langnostic.blogspot.ca/2012/04/notes-from-borders-of-erlang.html), except that this one has been re-written to use [`gen_server`](http://www.erlang.org/doc/man/gen_server.html), rather than being plain Erlang code.
-I still refuse to use that godawful file template they ship with their Emacs mode though<a name="note-Tue-May-15-221156EDT-2012"></a>[|10|](#foot-Tue-May-15-221156EDT-2012).
+I still refuse to use that godawful file template they ship with their Emacs mode though[^as-a-massive-aside].
 All it does is call out to a C program named `wand` to do the actual image processing involved in generating these barcodes.
 All you need to know is that we send it a barcodes' file name, and it quickly generates a high-res PNG version in the same folder.

+[^as-a-massive-aside]: As an aside here, that's one of the things that really rustles my jimmies about Erlang.
+I've gotten extremely used to including a pretty extensive documentation string with each Common Lisp function and method, knowing that a potential user will be able to make full use of any `describe` calls they make.
+It's actually even better for methods, since you get the documentation for the `generic` you define, as well as a compilation of all doc-strings for the related `defmethod` calls.
+Erlang isn't having any of this shit.
+If you want to include doc-strings, you can damn well write Java-style precisely formatted comments and use a separate doc extractor to read them.
+I guess this is how most languages do it?
+It still seems stupid to have a system this dynamic that *doesn't* allow runtime documentation pokes.
+Sigh.
+Ok, let's get back to it.

 Right, that's it for the periphery, lets finally dive into